-Based on these reviews, over the last three years the percentage of loans we acquired that have Significant Findings has been reduced.
-As of June 30, 2013, the preliminary estimate of the "non-Refi Plus" loans we acquired in the twelve months ended December 31, 2012 that had Significant Findings was approximately 1.7%, compared with approximately 3.2% for loans acquired in the twelve months ended December 31, 2011 and approximately 4.5% for loans acquired in the twelve months ended December 31, 2010.
+Based on these reviews covering the three-year period ending September 30, 2013, the percentage of loans we acquired that have Significant Findings has been reduced.
+As of September 30, 2013, the preliminary estimate of the "non-Refi Plus" loans we acquired in the twelve months ended December 31, 2012 that had Significant Findings Rate was approximately 1.7%, compared with approximately 3.2% for loans acquired in the twelve months ended December 31, 2011 and approximately 4.5% for loans acquired in the twelve months ended December 31, 2010.
 These estimates are subject to change, perhaps materially, as we work through reconciliation with loan sellers of loans with Significant Findings acquired during these periods.